AndroidPillars/Flutter/CHAPTER-1.md

 - Hot Reload works on Stateless and Stateful Widgets only.
 - To show Intension Action -> Select widgets or class and press Alt + Enter
 - To enable Flutter Inspector -> Search -> Flutter Inspector -> Enable Open Flutter Inspector view on app launch
+- To use Intension Action -> Select Flutter Outline and press first icon at Top left to set the widget at center.

 # 1.7.Documentation References